napari/napari/docs/explanations/rendering.md

 We can use our octree for 2D situations just by restricting ourselves to the top 4 children.
-So we plan to always use the same octree datastructure, but use it in 2D or 3D modes as needed.
+So we plan to always use the same octree datastructure, but use it for both 2D and 3D situations.

 ## Multi-resolution